 - Be eligible for a one-semester partial or full-salary sabbatical or scholarly leave.
 Recipients of the Henry Merritt Wriston Fellowship are eligible and can extend their awarded semester of leave with a Cogut Institute Faculty Fellowship.

-- Be a member of the regular Brown faculty (lecturer-track, tenured, and tenure-track faculty).
+- Be a member of the regular Brown faculty (tenured, tenure-track, and lecturer-track).

 - Commit to teaching an HMAN course (may be cross-listed with home department) within two years, based on the research done during the fellowship year.

 - Have not received a Cogut Institute Faculty Fellowship to support or extend a sabbatical in the past six years.

 - Have the support of their department chair for the fellowship proposal and the eventual course offering.
 Department chairs should be aware that the Institute does not supply funds for teaching replacement.